wez/wezterm/README.md

 could automatically provide a native UI around the remotely multiplexed terminal session.

-## Status / Features - Alpha Quality
+## Status / Features - Beta Quality

 *There may be bugs that cause the terminal to panic.
 I'd recommend using `tmux` or `screen` to keep your session alive if you are working on something important!*